 Step 2: Gather information and draft agreement

 Keep the photocopies of essential documents handy.
-They include the marriage certificate, pay slips, bank account statements, tax-paying statements, credit card statements, mortgage statements, and property tax receipts.
+They include the marriage certificate, employment information , bank account statements, tax-paying statements, credit card statements, mortgage statements, and property tax receipts.

 Draft the separation agreement, including the terms agreed upon mutually by both parties.
-Once this agreement and the proofs are verified, the court would approve it by mentioning the case as fair and reasonable.
-On the other hand, if the court finds anything missing, it would reject the case, and you may have to do it again.
+Once this agreement and the proofs are verified, the court would grant the divorce.
+On the other hand, if the court finds anything missing, it would reject the case, and you may have make corrections.

 Step 3: File do-it-yourself divorce papers

 Fill the relevant paperwork, including petition and summons.
-It is essential to mention the grounds of divorce based on the laws.
+It is not essential to mention the grounds of divorce based on the laws.
 The no-fault laws vary from one state to another.
-Some states may even allow filling and submitting the forms online.
-You may visit your county clerk or the relevant website to know about it.

 - Settlement agreement signed by both the spouses